medavox/MuTime/README.md

 ## Rx-ified Version

 If you're using [RxJava](https://github.com/ReactiveX/RxJava) then we go all the way and implement the full NTP.
-Use the nifty `initializeRx()` api which takes in an NTP pool server host.
+Use the nifty `initializeRx()` method which takes an NTP pool server host.

 ```java
 MuTimeRx.build()